shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 This document is confidential and not public.

-It is available to Xandr clients, prospects, and partners.
+It is available to Microsoft Advertising clients, prospects, and partners.

-It must not be transferred to any other recipient without explicit agreement from Xandr.
+It must not be transferred to any other recipient without explicit agreement from Microsoft Advertising.

 ### Document updates

-Xandr measurement technology must constantly be updated to provide a consistent and stable methodology in a changing environment.
+Microsoft Advertising measurement technology must constantly be updated to provide a consistent and stable methodology in a changing environment.

-This document reflects Xandr methodology at the date it was written.
+This document reflects Microsoft Advertising methodology at the date it was written.
 We advise you not to use a PDF export of this document, as it may become obsolete.

-Xandr shall not be held responsible for any conclusion drawn from an obsolete version of this document.
+Microsoft Advertising shall not be held responsible for any conclusion drawn from an obsolete version of this document.

 ### Description of this document

-This document follows the main steps of the Xandr viewability measurement process:
+This document follows the main steps of the Microsoft Advertising viewability measurement process:

 - In-page measurement
 - Data collection, filtering, and processing